acdick/cruise_industry_blue_ocean_strategy/README.md

 1. Four scenarios representing contrasting 15-year futures of the cruise industry.
 2. Three strategic options that can be adopted by individual cruise lines to create new market space for the industry.

+## Research Method
+An overview of the research conducted for this study consists of:

+1. A review of the literature and state of the art of scenario planning and pertinent organizational strategy
+2. An outline of the theoretical framework applied to analyze the future of the cruise industry
+3. A description of the primary market research undertaken as part of this study to contribute to the industry body of knowledge

+**Literature Review**<br>
+A brief summary of the major themes surrounding scenario planning is arranged according to:

+1. The relationship between scenario planning and prospective strategy
+2. The historical development of scenario planning
+3. Scenario development methods
+4. Scenario validation and assessment
+5. Option planning via Blue Ocean Strategy

+**Applied Framework**<br>
+This research of the cruise industry applies:

+1. Scenario planning to envision alternative futures that are relevant to a key focal issue
+2. Option planning to offer firms with business model innovations

+**Market Research**<br>
+Primary and secondary market research was conducted to develop specific scenario and option planning components, including:

+1. Environmental scanning to discover a range of driving forces surrounding the cruise industry
+2. Depth interviews with industry experts and consumers to identify relevant and impactful driving forces
+3. A consumer survey to isolate the two most critical uncertainties

 ## Business Modeling
 STRATEGY MAPS | VALUE CYCLES | BUSINESS MODEL CANVAS